seyong2/seyong2/_posts/2022-07-18-lasso-regression.md

 ```
 ![beta_hat_comparison](https://github.com/seyong2/seyong2.github.io/blob/master/assets/img/figures_lasso_regression/beta_hat_comparison.png?raw=true)

 Finally, we compare the MSE of the models.
-It can be seen from the table below that the ridge regression model performed best on the test data follwed by the lasso and multivariate regression models.
+It can be seen from the table below that the ridge regression model performed best on the test data followed by the lasso and multivariate regression models.
 This was an expected result because the coefficients estimated by the ridge regression model had the smallest absolute values.
-If the model had contained many useless variables, lasso regression could have removed them from the model.
-And this would have led the lasso regression to have a better performance than the ridge model.
+If the model had contained many useless variables, lasso regression could have removed them from the model by shrinking their coefficients exactly to zero.
+This would have led the lasso regression to have a better performance than the ridge model.

 ```
 def MSE(y, y_hat):